Syed Sahil Agha: Career

 He has been a part of Bharatmuni Rang Utsav, Gaatha: Mumbai International Story Telling Festival, Udaipur Tales International Storytelling Festival, Jahan-e-Khusrau, Shimla International Literature Festival, Sahityotsav Cultural Karvan, Jashn-e-Rekhta and Adbi Forum.

 Vintage car collection

-Agha, collecting vintage cars is a passion.
-In the past 25 years, he has collected several high-end British and German cars.
+Agha, has been engaged in collecting vintage cars for 25 years.
+He has mainly collected models of British and German cars.